Russia: More than 5,000 arrested as Alexei Navalny supporters defy protest ban, says monitor | DW | 31.01.2021

 "I have a two-year old son.
 And if Putin stays in power for the next 16 years, as he is planning to, then my son will grow up with only him in power and I don't think anything good will come of it," said another protester.

-Around 2,000 protesters marched through Russia's second-largest city of St. Petersburg.
-Almost 1,000 people were detained there, according to OVD-Info, while news reports described police using tear gas and tasers against the crowds.
+Several thousands of protesters marched through Russia's second-largest city of St. Petersburg.
+Over 1,150 people were detained there, according to OVD-Info, while news reports described police using tear gas and tasers against the crowds.

 Thousands of people also attended a rally in the eastern Siberian city of Novosibirsk, where more than 100 were detained.
 Local media reported that clashes had broken out between police and protesters in the central city of Chelyabinsk, where another large march was underway.